travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 Redis uses stock configuration and is available on localhost.

+### Cassandra

+Cassandra is available but not started by default.
+You can start it using `before_install`:

+    before_install:
+      - sudo service cassandra start
+      - sleep 3

+Cassandra is provided via [Datastax Community Edition](http://www.datastax.com/products/community) and uses stock configuration (available on 127.0.0.1).

 ### Neo4J

 Neo4J Server Community Edition is available but not started by default.
 You can start it using `before_install`: